Readless

 Subscribers

-Engineer-written daily brief on AI, ML, and research (source: tldr.tech/ai masthead, April 2026).
-Concise byte-sized summaries with technical depth โ the go-to daily for data scientists and ML engineers.
-Pairs well with the broader TLDR newsletter family (16+ editions).
+Engineer-written daily brief on AI, ML, and research (source: tldr.tech/ai masthead, July 2026).
+Concise byte-sized summaries with technical depth — the go-to daily for data scientists and ML engineers, and it posts a 47% open rate (per TLDR, June 2026).
+It sits inside the broader TLDR newsletter family of 13 editions.

 Read it for: technical AI daily without product marketing fluff.